 The surgical correction of sleep apnea is often only recommended as a last resort if various other treatments have proved ineffective.
 Some of the other treatments traditionally relied upon include oral appliances, oxygen pressure systems, weight loss, discontinuation of sedative use, side sleeping and the avoidance of alcohol, caffeine and heavy meals in the 2 hours before bedtime.

-Patients who fail to respond to these treatment methods may be recommended for various sleep apnea surgical procedures, depending on their specific facial and nasopharyngeal anatomy.
+People who don't improve with these treatment methods may be recommended for various sleep apnea surgical procedures, depending on their specific facial and nasopharyngeal anatomy.

 The sensitive nature of the sleep apnea surgical areas contributes to many of these surgical procedures being completed under general anesthetic.